-- 460. Where County games are played at neutral venues, both teams shall pay the referee's expenses.
-These may be refunded from gate receipts or from the organising Provincial or Central Council. - 461.
-In Inter-County games the Home County shall pay the referee's fee before the commencement of the game.
+442. In Inter-County games the Home County shall pay the referee's fee before the commencement of the game.

 The fee may be recouped from the gate money taken at that game.
-A return should be made to the National or Provincial treasurer as appropriate, showing the total gate receipts (before payment to the referee), referees expenses and any other expenses incurred i.e. fee for use of the pitch.
+A return should be made to the National or Provincial treasurer as appropriate, showing the total gate receipts (before payment to the referee), referee's expenses and any other expenses incurred i.e. fee for use of the pitch.

-- 462. County Boards, Provincial and Central Councils shall hold referee coaching courses periodically. - 463.
-Referees shall wear officially approved attire when officiating at all games. - 464.
-A referee's requirements are a whistle, watch, coin, notebook, pencil/pen and Yellow and Red Cards. - 465.
-The duties and powers of a referee in addition to those outlined in the playing rules shall be to: - (a) Sign and give a copy of the team lists to the opposing team before the commencement of the game Report on any failure regarding the receipt of team lists to the Committee, Board or Council in charge of the fixture - (b) See that the players are properly attired and report on same - (c) Obtain, if requested by the team captain or team official, the signature, full address and Club of any player whose name appears on the official team list, and that of any substitute who takes part in the game
+- 443. Referees shall wear officially approved attire when officiating at all games. - 444.
+A referee's requirements are a whistle, watch, coin, notebook, pencil/pen and Yellow and Red Cards.

-- (d) Allow or disallow scores - (e) Consult with match officials when occasion demands and replace any of them should they withdraw their services before the end of the game - (f) Deal with intrusions of unauthorised persons onto the field of play - (g) Take the names or otherwise identify players or officials interfering during the game and report on it accordingly - (h) Report on pitch markings and on any other unsatisfactory aspects of the field of play - (i) Add on additional time for substitutions to be made and for the time taken to caution or order off a player - 466.
-The referee shall decide: - (a) Whether ground or other conditions are suitable for playing - (b) To terminate a game because of darkness - (c) To terminate a game because of persistent outside interference, or any other reason s/he considers necessary e.g. if a player refuses to leave the field or having been ordered off, returns to participate in the game.
+- 445. The duties and powers of a referee in addition to those outlined in the playing rules shall be to: - (a) Sign and give a copy of the team lists to the opposing team before the commencement of the game.
+Report on any failure regarding the receipt of team lists to the Committee, Board or Council in charge of the fixture - (b) See that the players are properly attired and report on same - (c) Obtain, if requested by the team captain or team official, the signature, full address and Club of any player whose name appears on the official team list, and that of any substitute who takes part in the game - (d) Allow or disallow scores - (e) Consult with match officials when occasion demands and replace any of them should they withdraw their services before the end of the game - (f) Deal with intrusions of unauthorised persons onto the field of play - (g) Take the names or otherwise identify players or officials interfering during the game and report on it accordingly - (h) Report on pitch markings and on any other unsatisfactory aspects of the field of play - (i) Add on additional time for substitutions to be made and for the time taken to caution or order off a player - 446.
+The referee shall decide: - (a) Whether ground or other conditions are suitable for playing - (b) To terminate a game because of darkness

-467. When a player, players, or a team refuse to continue with a game, the referee should give the captain of the team approximately 3 minutes to decide their final intentions.
+To terminate a game because of persistent outside interference, or any other reason s/he considers necessary e.g. if a player refuses to leave the field or having been ordered off, returns to participate in the game.

+447. When a player, players, or a team refuse to continue with a game, the referee should give the captain of the team approximately 3 minutes to decide their final intentions.
 If the team still refuses to play, any player willing to continue with the game should give her name to the referee.